Need More "A" Players In Your Organization? Try These Three Tips.

 Recruiting sales talent is hard.
 Recruiting "A" player sales talent is even more challenging.
 What amazes me is the reason why many staffing firms struggle with recruiting "A" players: they simply fail to plan for and invest the time and it takes to recruit "A" players.
 Committing to the time it takes to plan for and recruit "A" player candidates is 100% within our control.
 If you had to hire a new sales person (or recruiter) tomorrow, could you call five candidates who know you and your company and on a first name basis?
 How about ten candidates?
 If the answer is no then you clearly need to start developing a pipeline of "A" player candidates you can recruit into your organization.

 What I think happens with owners, especially in young, early stage companies is they focus on saving money by generating all of the revenue on their own (which they should to preserve cash) but only until they figure out how to effectively scale the sales methodology and process.
-Where many owners miss the boat is recognizing when to make the shit from primary or core revenue producer to scaling the business by recruiting and hiring new staff.
+Where many owners miss the boat is recognizing when to make the shit from primary or core revenue producer to building the internal capability and capacity to replicate top performing sales behaviors for the business to scale.
 Owners become comfortable with saving cash but by putting this off too long, it shapes and defines who they are as an organization.
 In short, they struggle to break the cycle and recruiting and hiring "A" player candidates never becomes a strength but rather hinders the business as a weakness.
 By the way, the cost of a bad hire is 15 times his or her annual salary, according to the Smart, so it is critically important to get the recruiting and selection process right.